SumoLogic/sumologic-kubernetes-collection/deploy/docs/additional_prometheus_configuration.md

         drop: true  # Drop records which match the tag (false by default)
 ```

-The weight concept helps to keep fluentd outputs in correct order.
+The weight concept helps to keep Fluentd outputs in the correct order.
-For above example, the `alternative_source` covers all tags for the `my_source`.
+In the above example, the `alternative_source` covers all tags for the `my_source`.
-It means that if `alternative_source` would have less weight than `my_source`
+This means if `alternative_source` has less weight than `my_source`
 it would process all records and none of them would be taken by `my_source`.

 ### Update the prometheus-overrides.yaml file to forward the metrics to Fluentd.